shipos-foundation/shipos-foundation.github.io/concept.markdown

 layout: page
 img: |
 category: Service
-title: Open source meets business<br />the simple way
+title: Open source meets business
+subTitle: the simple way
 description: |
 ---
 An Open Source project usually starts out with a simple itch.
 Someone has an issue they need to solve.
 They attack it with some code and invite other like-minded programmers to join in the effort.
 The structure is usually remarkably simple.
 The one that contributes the most ends up with the most influence.